Piyadassii/aloka/_posts/2021-11-10-beth-retreat.markdown

 Sanditthika [community's page](https://sanditthika.org/).

 PRICE:\
-Participants will need to PAY ONLY 119 EUR PER NIGHT for the lodging and  there WILL BE AN OPPORTUNITY TO DONATE TO THE TEACHER.
+Participants will need to PAY ONLY 119 EUR FOR LODGING and there WILL BE AN OPPORTUNITY TO DONATE TO THE TEACHER.
 The event is non-profit.

 REGISTRATION:\